HeatherAntwine/InventoryManagement/README.md

 # InventoryManagement

-C# and Angular using Visual Studio and Microsoft SQL Server.
+ASP.NET and Angular using Visual Studio and Microsoft SQL Server.
 Android application to follow shortly.

 This Inventory Management system is made for the Leather shop, Cricket's Leathers.